-Please know that I will not discuss this topic online.
 However, I do highly recommend the following treatise by Patrick Navas, entitled; DIVINE TRUTH OR HUMAN TRADITION?
 A Reconsideration of the Orthodox Doctrine of the Trinity in Light of the Hebrew and Christian Scriptures.
 AuthorHouse® originally published the book under the ISBN 978-4634-1521-1.
 I believe you will find the content within very thought-provoking, no matter where you stand regarding the issue.

 Grace to you and peace from God our Father